MAKING THE MOST OF YOUR GOLDEN YEARS - TOGETHER

 F – Your elderly dog might develop arthritis or other

-get around.
-A ramp – you can make yourself – can be used
+to get around.
+A ramp – you can make yourself –

-senior to lay on (have a thick soft blanket under the
+for a senior to lay on (have a thick soft blanket

 G – Do not forget to give your senior dog mental stimulation.